orbas1/Blackwellen_Intranet/update_docs/1.50/Design_Plan.md

 ---

 ## Integration with Engineering & QA
 - **Design-to-Dev Handover**: Provide annotated specs, responsive breakpoints, and component props in the design system repository, linked to build tasks in the engineering backlog.
+Cross-reference artefacts with the implemented `apps/web` and `apps/mobile` component libraries to enforce parity and catch deltas early.
 - **Design QA**: Establish a design QA checklist that mirrors `Design_update_progress_tracker.md` metrics, enabling joint reviews with QA to verify fidelity, usability, and accessibility.
 - **Testing Artefacts**: Supply reference snapshots and accessibility scripts for automated visual regression and contrast testing.
 - **Documentation**: Maintain living documentation for each component, including usage guidelines, accessibility notes, and integration examples.